peterfairfield/anaxis/r/illune.md

 X of Wands: Overburdened by the city: [Bore](/p/bore.md) or [Porter](/p/porter.md) IX of Wands: Discipline, fighting from a desperate situation: [Jet Lakoish](/p/jet.md) or Saad might be perfect VIII of Wands: Speed, information.
-[Milano](/p/milano.md) O'Roads. or Nain VII of Wands:
-VI of Wands:
-V of Wands:
-IV of Wands: Charon, Sirius in it's heliacal risings:
+[Milano](/p/milano.md) O'Roads. or Nain VII of Wands: Alone in a multitube, he perseveres.
+[Hatchaxel](/p/hatchaxel.md) or [Saad](/p/saad.md) VI of Wands: Completion, Leadership, Mobalization: Leader of the V of wands: Leader of St. Andreas.
+[Whistle](/p/whistle.md) V of Wands: Conflict, Solidarity: Someone of St. Andreas? the Tearers.
+[Whistle](/p/whistle.md) [Hector Yung](/p/yung.md) IV of Wands: Charon, Sirius in it's heliacal risings:
 III of Wands: Preparation, Enterprise: Captain Buckfest, [Javier](/p/javier.md) II of Wands: Decision Making, Courage, Progress, the Lightening Rod: [Hiram Naxas](/p/hiram.md), could be Saxon or Bore